 Becoming familiar with how the carbonation process works is a good start.
 Realize that the ideal temperature and pressure will be dictated by the type of beer being dispensed.
-Also, the length of your beer line, and the length of your CO2 gas line will have an affect on the resultant qualities of the pour.
+Also, the length of your beer line will have an affect on the resultant qualities of the pour.

 First of all, it is a good idea to be familiar with the way carbonation affects the taste of beer, in all its varieties.
 Generally, the less complex the taste, the more bubbles you want to put into the beer to balance our the final taste.

-The length of the beer line and the length of the gas line can also affect the amount of push needed for optimal pouring.
+The length of the beer line can also affect the amount of push needed for optimal pouring.
 Most home draft systems will have beer line of 3/16" ID (inner diameter), but it is good to check and make the adjustments necessary.
 Look at the type of beer line and CO2 gas line that comprise your home draft system.
 If possible, note the restriction value of the line.
 Some beer and gas lines may have the same inner diameter, but because of the materials they are made from, will expand or contract at different rates.
 This quality of your line is called the restriction value.

 If you have more than one type of beer that is being served from the same gas source, you will want to either split your CO2 line or add a secondary regulator to step down the pressure to the keg of beer that will be served at the lesser pressure.
 The most expedient solution is to daisy chain secondary regulators to your primary CO2 regulator.
 This will allow you to adjust the pressure according to the rule of thumb above, so that if you have two beers that are being served from the same cooling chamber, you can adjust the pressure on the different kegs to match the ideal pressure for the non-ideal temperature.